 What is the best way to get around Cambridge?
 Is it easy to reach nearby cities?

-My overriding preference and suggestion would be to walk, as you edge closer to the city centre you will start seeing the iconic university buildings and museums.
+My overriding preference and suggestion would be to walk, as you edge closer to the city center you will start seeing the iconic university buildings and museums.

 As a visitor, you don’t need a bike, and it will become more hassle than what it is worth, the city is very walkable, and you will see more that way!